itsdiwakarsingh/Alexa/README.md

 * Some commands might require specific applications to be installed on your system (e.g., Spotify, Discord).

 > [!IMPORTANT]
-> You also require to add application specific address in code directly.
+> You also require to add application specific address in code directly yourself.

 ## 🤖 Technologies Used